HazyResearch/dd-genomics/README.md

 (On raiders2, to get the correct psql version, do: ```export PATH=/dfs/scratch1/netj/wrapped/greenplum:$PATH``` first.)

+ - Run the command "deepdive do ..." with the name of the table you want to fill.
+Deepdive will suggest you all the operations it has to do for that.
+For instance, if you want to run the whole pipeline, run "deepdive do model/calibration-plots".

+  - If one of the inputs is a sql file, there will likely be an error with deepdive for too big sql files during a deepdive run, so just run the following (here for instance with sentences_input):
+ 		- deepdive sql < input/sentences_input.sql
+ 		- deepdive mark done sentences_input
+ That will do the trick

+ - To mark as done or todo some tables, use the command "deepdive mark ...".
+For instance, if you want each process to be mark as undone, run "deepdive mark todo init/db"

+ - Run "deepdive plan" to see all the operations possibles.

+ - Overall, just run "deepdive" to see all the commands possible.

+ - you can have access at the overall flow of the application in ${APP_HOME}/run/dataflow.svg (Chrome for instance works well for it).

 To produce a set of reports using Dashboard after a GDD run, use the following steps:
 ```bash
 (